MurphyPone/murphypone.github.io/src/content/ml-4.md

 where $c > 0$ controls the degree of exploration and for $N_t(a)=0$, $a$ is considered a maximizing action.

 > The idea of this upper confidence bound (UCB) action selection is that the square-root term is a measure of the uncertainty or variance in the estimate of $a$’s value.
 Therefore, the quantity being $\max$'ed over is a sort of upper bound on the possible true value of action $a$, with the $c$ parameter determining the confidence level.
-Each time $a$ is selected, the uncertainty is presumably reduced; $N_t(a)$ i incremented, and the term is square root decreased.
+Each time $a$ is selected, the uncertainty is presumably reduced; $N_t(a)$ is incremented, and the term is square root decreased.

 >  Another difficulty is dealing with large state spaces, ...
 In these more advanced settings there is currently no known practical way of utilizing the idea of UCB action selection.